-Appearance and dress at school and/or school functions must be within the limits of decency, cleanliness, and appropriateness.
-To clarify inappropriate appearance and dress: Students are expected to dress in a manner that is neat and appropriate for school or work.
-Size appropriate clothing must be worn.
+- Students are expected to dress in a manner that allows each student to freely participate in all classroom activities without concern to private body parts being exposed.
+Any clothing that limits or restricts students from moving freely (bending, kneeling, sitting, squatting, etc) throughout any classroom activity is prohibited.
+In addition, staff and classmates need to feel comfortable interacting and approaching all students. - Size appropriate clothing must be worn.
 Pants must be worn at the waist.
-No sagging or baggy pants may be worn throughout the school day.

-- No hats/head covers, bandanas, head rags (i.e. stocking caps, satin-type hairdo covers, "do-rags", etc.) Hats cannot be carried or attached; they must be out-of-sight. - All tops must completely cover the stomach, chest and back.
-Bare midriffs are not allowed.
-Halter tops, off the shoulder tops may not be worn. - Clothing, jewelry and personal items (backpacks, fanny packs, gym bags, water bottles, etc.) shall be free of writing or pictures.
-Other items or insignia that are crude, gang-related, vulgar, profane or sexually suggestive, that bear drug, alcohol or tobacco company advertising/promotions or that advocate racial, ethnic or religious prejudice are strictly prohibited. - Clothing with logos, insignia, letters or colors associated with or linked to a gang, crew, violent actions or weapons will not be accepted.
-No Sport Jerseys. - Shorts and skirts must be size appropriate (with arms extended at side, the fingertips must reach the bottom of the hemline of short or skirt); tight fitting shorts, short shorts "daisy dukes" and cutoffs are prohibited. - Gang affiliated clothing may not be worn (colors, bandanas, belts, insignias, etc) - Inappropriate jewelry (e.g. Pornographic (actual or implied), Gang-related, Gold Teeth, Drug related)
+Students are not to wear oversized clothing that may cause their pants to sag below their waistline. - Athletic Caps w/Insigna's, head covers, bandanas, head rags (i.e. stocking caps, satin-type hairdo covers, "do-rags", etc.) are not to be worn throughout the school day.
+In addition, students are not to carry athletic caps w/insigna's in their hands or fasten them to their beltloop. - All tops must completely cover the torso area (stomach, chest and back).
+Any clothing that over expose the midriff area or back is not allowed.
+Halter tops, off the shoulder tops may not be worn. - Clothing, jackets, backpacks, handbags shall be free of writing or pictures that may be considered crude, gang-related, vulgar, profane or sexually suggestive.
+Advertisement or promotion of illicit drugs, alcohol or tobacco or any symbol that may advocate racial, ethnic or religious prejudices are strictly prohibited. - Clothing with logos, insignia, letters or colors associated with or linked to a gang, crew, violent actions or weapons are not allowed to be worn throughout the school day. - Inappropriate jewelry or personal items (e.g. Pornographic {actual or implied}, gang-related, gold teeth, drug related, etc) are not to be worn. - Shorts and skirts must be size appropriate (with arms extended at side, the fingertips must reach the bottom of the hemline of short or skirt); tight fitting shorts, short shorts "daisy dukes" and cutoffs are prohibited. - Gang affiliated clothing may not be worn (colors, bandanas, belts, insignias, etc). - Shoes/sandals that are appropriate for school, must always be worn.
+Examples of inappropriate footwear would include house slippers, rollerblades, etc.